Persistent13/PS.B2/README.md

-# Status #

-This module is currently in **pre-release** and does not yet offer all API functions.

-Once the module has moved to a full release this warning will be removed.

----

 # PS.B2 #

-PS.B2 is a PowerShell module used to interact with the Backblaze B2 API.
+PS.B2 is a PowerShell module used to interact with the [Backblaze B2](https://www.backblaze.com/b2/why-b2.html "Backblaze B2") API.

 # Features #